Density Estimation in Infinite Dimensional Exponential Families: Introduction

-where the function space $\Cal{F}$ is defined as $A(f)$ is the cumulant generating function and $(\eu{H},\langle \cdot,\cdot\rangle_\eu{H})$ is a reproducing kernel Hilbert space (RKHS) \cite{Aronszajn-50} with $k$ as its reproducing kernel (see Section~\ref{Sec:notation} for definitions, and a more detailed introduction to the RKHS).
-While various generalizations are possible for different choices of $\Cal{F}$ (e.g., Orlicz space as in \cite{Pistone-95}), the connection of $\Cal{P}$ to the natural exponential family in (\ref{Eq:finite-exp}) is particularly enlightening when $\eu{H}$ is an RKHS.
-This is due to the reproducing property of the kernel, $f(x)=\langle f, k(\cdot,x)\rangle_\eu{H}$, through which $k$ takes the role of the sufficient statistic.
-In fact, it can be shown (Section~\ref{Sec:approximation} and Example~\ref{exm:finite-dim} for more details) that every $\Scr{P}_{\text{fin}}$ is generated by $\Cal{P}$ induced by a finite dimensional RKHS $\eu{H}$, and therefore the family $\Cal{P}$ with $\eu{H}$ being an infinite dimensional RKHS is a natural infinite dimensional generalization to $\Scr{P}_{\text{fin}}$.
-Furthermore, this generalization is interesting from the point of view of applications in statistics.
-For example, the first and second Fr\'{e}chet derivatives of $A(f)$ yield a mean element and covariance operator in $\eu{H}$ \cite[see][Section 1.2.3]{Fukumizu-09a}.
-The mean and covariance operators have found many applications in nonparametric hypothesis testing \cite{Gretton-12,Fukumizu-08a} and dimensionality reduction~\cite{Fukumizu-04,Fukumizu-09}.
-The family $\Cal{P}$ has also found interest in Bayesian non-parametric density estimation where the densities in $\Cal{P}$ are chosen as a prior distribution on a collection of probability densities (e.g., see \cite{Vaart-08}).
+where the function space $\Cal{F}$ is defined as being the cumulant generating function, and $(\eu{H},\langle \cdot,\cdot\rangle_\eu{H})$ a reproducing kernel Hilbert space (RKHS) \citep{Aronszajn-50} with $k$ as its reproducing kernel.
+While various generalizations are possible for different choices of $\Cal{F}$ (e.g., an Orlicz space as in \citealp*{Pistone-95}), the connection of $\Cal{P}$ to the natural exponential family in (\ref{Eq:finite-exp}) is particularly enlightening when $\eu{H}$ is an RKHS.
+This is due to the reproducing property of the kernel, $f(x)=\langle f, k(x,\cdot)\rangle_\eu{H}$, through which $k(x,\cdot)$ takes the role of the sufficient statistic.
+In fact, it can be shown (see Section~\ref{Sec:approximation} and Example~\ref{exm:finite-dim} for more details) that every $\Scr{P}_{\text{fin}}$ is generated by $\Cal{P}$ induced by a finite dimensional RKHS $\eu{H}$, and therefore the family $\Cal{P}$ with $\eu{H}$ being an infinite dimensional RKHS is a natural infinite dimensional generalization of $\Scr{P}_{\text{fin}}$.
+Furthermore, this generalization is particularly interesting as in contrast to $\Scr{P}_{\text{fin}}$, it can be shown that $\Cal{P}$ is a rich class of densities (depending on the choice of $k$ and therefore $\eu{H}$) that can approximate a broad class of probability densities arbitrarily well (see Propositions~\ref{Thm:approx}, \ref{Thm:approx-fd} and Corollary~\ref{cor:approx}).
+This generalization is not only of theoretical interest, but also has implications for statistical and machine learning applications.
+For example, in Bayesian non-parametric density estimation, the densities in $\Cal{P}$ are chosen as prior distributions on a collection of probability densities (e.g., see \citealp*{Vaart-08}). $\Cal{P}$ has also found applications in nonparametric hypothesis testing \citep{Gretton-12,Fukumizu-08a} and dimensionality reduction~\citep{Fukumizu-04,Fukumizu-09} through the mean and covariance operators, which are obtained as the first and second Fr\'{e}chet derivatives of $A(f)$ \cite[see][Section 1.2.3]{Fukumizu-09a}.
+Recently, the infinite dimensional exponential family, $\Cal{P}$ has been used to develop a gradient-free adaptive MCMC algorithm based on Hamiltonian Monte Carlo \citep{Heiko-15} and also has been used in the context of learning the structure of graphical models \citep{Sun-15}.